 Industrial design draws attention to raw and building materials to celebrate their manmade beauty.
 Most of the materials featured in this style can be mass-produced and have a historical quality to them.
 Items may be created to look like they’re from a factory or even repurposed from an industrial environment to accentuate the beauty of working machines and aspects of engineering.
 Where other interior design movements hide the components of a building’s skeleton, industrial design celebrates them, revealing the beauty of exposed brick walls, metal piping, and other raw elements.

-Features of industrial interior design
+Features of industrial decor